About this space:

 I suppose you want all that David Copperfield crap, too?
 Okay then.

 I’m Robert van Vliet.
-I grew up in Saint Paul and, at one time or another, I’ve lived in Santa Fe, Salt Lake City, New York City, and Portland, Oregon.
+I grew up in Saint Paul.
+At one time or another, I’ve lived in Santa Fe, Salt Lake City, New York City, and Portland, Oregon.
 For most of that time, I felt like George Bailey if he had managed to get out of Bedford Falls.
 Stickers on my suitcase, stamps in my passport.
-But soon I discovered to my surprise and dismay that to be happy, I need four sharply delineated seasons — especially if two of them are seemingly endless and absurdly brutal in their extremes.
+But eventually I discovered to my surprise and dismay that to be happy, I need four sharply delineated seasons — especially if two of them are seemingly endless and absurdly brutal in their extremes.
 So I have returned to the Twin Cities, for good.

 Over the years, I have been, among other things, a typographer, a tutor & substitute teacher for middle school & high school, a singer/songwriter, and a repair technician for Macintosh portable computers.
 Oh, and I was also a customer service representative way back when people still bought things using telephones and glossy four-color catalogs printed on paper and bound with staples.
 A writer’s résumé.

 Subsequently, and rather inadvertently, I published some poems under that pseudonym, online and in an anthology devoted to the then-new Hay(na)ku form.
-A few poems have also appeared under my own name, both online (here and here) and in some fugitive and long vanished print magazines, as well as a few self-published chapbooks, back in the 90s.
+A few poems have also appeared under my own name, both online (here, here, and here) and in some fugitive and long-vanished print magazines, as well as a few self-published chapbooks, back in the 90s.

 Speaking of names: I am not related to Captain Beefheart but I love his music, especially Trout Mask Replica (of course) and Doc at the Radar Station.
-(And I have a soft spot for Mirror Man, which was one of the first really influential LPs I bought during high school — along with XTC’s Skylarking, Suzanne Vega’s first album, Sting’s Dream of the Blue Turtles, Peter Gabriel’s melt, and Coltrane’s Live at Birdland.)
+(And I have a soft spot for Mirror Man, which was one of the first really influential LPs I bought during high school — along with XTC’s English Settlement, Suzanne Vega’s first album, Robyn Hitchcock’s Globe of Frogs, Peter Gabriel’s melt, and Coltrane’s Live at Birdland.)

-I own about three thousand books and I’ve even managed to read some of them.
-(Speaking of which, I would definitely not blame you if, upon learning that I’ve read Gravity’s Rainbow eight times (so far), your reaction was to back away with an expression of mild horror.
+I own nearly three thousand books and I’ve even managed to read some of them.
+(I would definitely not blame you if, upon learning that I’ve read Gravity’s Rainbow eight times (so far), your reaction was to back away with an expression of mild horror.
 You have three thousand books, and you’re thinking about reading that thing again?
 Really?
-Yeah, well, those last hundred pages are actually starting to make sense — but maybe that’s just the Stockholm syndrome kicking in…)
+Yeah, well: those last hundred pages are actually starting to make sense — but maybe that’s just the Stockholm Syndrome kicking in…)

-I use only Macintosh portables, but I’ve been disappointed by recent iterations of the MacBook Pro, so I’m sticking with my late-2011 13″ model.
+Since the mid ’80s — aside from some wretched day jobs, and a dark period in 1996–98 — I have only used Macintosh computers, and almost exclusively portables.
+But I’ve been disappointed by recent iterations of the MacBook Pro, so I’m clinging to my late-2011 13″ model like Ishmael to the coffin.
 The first things I install on every new Mac are Quicksilver, 1Password, and Cocktail.
-When I write on my Mac or iOS device, I either use Scrivener, Bear, or iA Writer.
+When I write on my Mac or iOS device, I use Scrivener, Bear, or iA Writer.
+But almost everything starts in Drafts.

 Zebra Sarasas are virtually the only pens I use.
 They are vastly superior to, say, Pilot G2s.
-Darker lines, almost instant dry on virtually every type of paper I’ve tried them on.
+Darker lines, and the fastest instant-dry on virtually every type of paper I’ve tried.
 Are you left-handed?
-You need to use these pens.
-I may love Sarasas, but I prefer pencils — Blackwings (but only the ones with the 602 cores) or General’s Cedar Pointe, Pacific, or Goddess pencils.
-But honestly, I’ll use any ballpoint lying around, because life’s too short.
+Then you need to use these pens.
+I may love Sarasas, but I prefer pencils — Blackwings (especially the ones with the 602 or Natural cores) or General’s Cedar Pointe, Pacific, or Goddess pencils.
+But honestly, most of the time I use any ballpoint lying around, because life’s too short.

 Keep cool, but care.